elbakramer/axserve/README.md

 - Learn Qt6 and use that for development
 - Build Qt6 for 32bit architecture support on my own
 - Build single server executable and use that in python
-- More specificaly, run the server executable using `subprocess` and connect to that using `grpcio`
+- More specifically, run the server executable using `subprocess` and connect to that using `grpcio`

 And this project is the outcome of those choices.